uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

  - the sampling scheme, and
  - the bounds.

-If the working directory is not passed to the `SensitivityDriver` constructor, then there is no directory set.
+If the working directory is not passed to the `Sensitivity` constructor, then there is no directory set.

     >>> print(type(sd.work_dir), sd.work_dir)